 Telling a story to the judge will not help.
 It’s important to have a legal explanation—not just an excuse.

-Do You Need a Lawyer for a Probation Violation?
+Do You Need a Defense Attorney for Probation Violations?

-A probation violation could lead to the loss of your freedom.
+A probation violation could lead to the loss of your freedom while serving a jail sentence.
 Don’t let this happen to you!
-It’s imperative that you get yourself a qualified lawyer to help you.
+It’s imperative that you get yourself a qualified and experienced criminal defense attorney to help you to avoid a prison sentence.
 Otherwise, you could end up back behind bars to serve the remainder of your sentence.

 Hiring a Tampa Probation Violation Lawyer

 If you’ve been charged with violating your probation, seek help immediately!
-A skilled Tampa probation violation lawyer can help you build a defense to the charge while protecting your rights.
+A skilled Tampa criminal defense probation violation attorney can help you build a defense against the charge while protecting your rights and your freedom.

 Mike G is a former prosecutor and has dealt with probation from a variety of viewpoints.
 He knows how to defend against a probation violation charge and can help you secure the best possible outcome for your case.
 Contact Mike G Law today and protect your future.